Red Nails: Plot summary

-"Red Nails" begins in the jungles far to the south of any known civilized or barbarian kingdoms.
-Valeria of the Red Brotherhood is fleeing persecution after she murdered a would-be rapist.
+In the jungles far to the south of any known civilized or barbarian kingdoms, Valeria of the Red Brotherhood flees persecution after murdering a would-be rapist.
 She is followed into the wilderness by Conan, a fellow adventurer who wishes for an alliance with Valeria as her lover.
 Conan's stand-off with Valeria is interrupted by a dragon (actually a dinosaur, described with the characteristics of a Stegosaurus and Allosaurus) which mauls their horses.
 Conan and Valeria escape the dragon by climbing onto a rocky outcropping.
 Though they are trapped there without food or water, Conan recognizes some poisonous fruit growing nearby.
 Acting quickly, he coats the tip of a spear in poison and pierces the dragon's lower jaw with a well-aimed throw.
 Although blinded, the enraged beast pursues the two fugitives by their scent, but dies from the poison seconds before devouring Conan.

 The couple emerge from their shelter and journey towards a mysterious walled city, which Conan sighted from the hill.
 Without grazing livestock or cultivated fields, the city appears deserted.
 Conan pries open a gate, long since rusted shut, and they enter a bizarre twilight world.
 The city, which is known as Xuchotl, is a massive structure completely enclosed by an emerald dome.
 A single great hallway runs across the entire city, without other streets or open courtyards.
 The structure consists entirely of four levels of rooms, chambers, and passageways.
 Xuchotl itself is carved from jade and other exotic materials.

 The two separate and search the city's empty corridors.
 Valeria encounters a man named Techotl, who she joins in his feud between the two factions which are all that remain of the once large population.
 Soon, Techotl invites Conan and Valeria into the stronghold of his tribe, the Tecuhltli, where are welcomed by the king and queen, Olmec and Tascela.